 Sex after pregnancy may seem difficult initially, both physically and mentally.
-Many women report complications ranging from low libedo to physical pain months after giving birth.
+Many women report complications ranging from low libido to physical pain months after giving birth.
 Health care providers instruct new moms to wait anywhere from four to six weeks after having a baby to engage in intercourse, regardless if the delivery was a C-Section or vaginal.
 However, even when new moms make it to that four to six week mark, sex may still seem like a far-fetched idea.
 Here are some reasons why.

 1. You're just not feeling it

 In the first month or so after giving birth, you may feel exhausted and overwhelmed with your new motherly duties.
 It’s not uncommon for women to feel like they’re just not feeling sexy or sexual.
-Also, while breastfeeding, your body produces a hormone called prolactin, which decreases your libedo.
+Also, while breastfeeding, your body produces a hormone called prolactin, which decreases your libido.

 One woman explained,

 “I did not expect to be completely disinterested in having sex nine months after giving birth.
 I think part of the problem is that having sex is logistically difficult now.
 The baby sleeps with us every night.
 And now that she is mobile, she sleeps between us.
 So there's this physical barrier to sex.
 I know that I could get even a little bit creative and still have a bunch of sex, but I am not motivated at all.
 The breastfeeding, skin-to-skin time and the cuddling I get from my daughter really give me all the intimacy I want right now.”

 Some women report their breasts don’t feel sexual anymore after giving birth.
 While you’re breastfeeding, your breasts are undergoing drastic changes.
 Your breast skin is likely stretching out, the tissues in your breasts is becoming denser, and the connective tissue in your breasts may shift.
 If your baby isn’t fed right away, your breasts may engorge with milk and become painful.